arepo90/rescue_relay/wiki.md

 - **Error `[e]`**: Fatal errors that end the program's execution or edge cases due to improper shutdown.

 > [!TIP]
-> The mosts important log messages to watch out for are `[i] Setup done` (program started correctly and is awaiting a connection), `[i] GUI connected` (connection to the GUI has been established and streams should be able to start), `[i] GUI disconnected` (GUI was closed and the program is awaiting a new connetion).
+> The mosts important log messages to watch out for are `[i] Setup done` (program started correctly and is awaiting a connection), `[i] GUI connected` (connection to the GUI has been established and streams should be able to start), and `[i] GUI disconnected` (GUI was closed and the program is awaiting a new connetion).

 ## Overview

 `rescue_relay` is a rclcpp package, and as such, it is built using colcon and ran using ROS2.
 It serves as a middleman or _relay_ between the robot's sensor data on the microcontrollers and the GUI program on the remote workstation.
+For reliability purposes, the proper way to start the relay is through its launch file, which simply calls the executable with the _respawn_ setting activated, that is, it will restart automatically after any crashes or unexpected errors.

 > [!NOTE]
 > With the exception of network sockets, all functions and libraries are cross-platform.
 The only differences between `ros2_relay.cpp` and `ros2_relay_linux.cpp` are the `#include` headers and the socket implementations inside the _RTPStreamHandler_ class.
 The OS is automatically detected by CMake during build, so the executable is always called as `relay` regardless of the platform.